 We were getting on fabulously and chatting away when I said, ‘I’m Jo, by the way,’ and she said, ‘I’m Penny.’

 I looked at her and she suddenly looked really familiar.
-I told her as much and she said tea 2she was Penny Cook, who played the vet, Vicky, on A Country Practice.
+I told her as much and she said she was Penny Cook, who played the vet, Vicky, on A Country Practice.
 I totally adored that show as a kid so felt quite thrilled that I was on a secret chook mission with a famous actor!
 We dropped off the chook at the vet, went to a local preschool to see if the chook came from there, and she drove me back to Oxford Street.

 So, there was an agent, an author, an actor and a chicken, and the chicken definitely was the one that crossed the road.